RareFormLabs/craft-inertia/README.md

     body: post.body
 }) %}

-{# Use the Inertia variable to return the Page component to render, and the props to pass down #}
+{# Use the inertia variable to define the Page component to render and props to pass #}
 {{ inertia('Posts/Index', { posts: posts }) }}
 ```

+Note: templates are passed `element` variables automatically when a request is matched to an element.
+If you want to pass the element as a prop automatically to your page component, set the `injectElementAsProp` configuration to `true`.

 ## Shared Data